Dog Trainer in Westview, IL

 Dog Training Frequently Asked Questions

-How do I manage my high-energy working breed dog in an apartment or small space?
+How do I manage a high-energy working breed in a residential home?

-What’s the best approach to prevent destructive chewing in adult dogs?
+What is the best approach to stopping destructive chewing in adult dogs?

-How much mental stimulation does my Belgian Malinois mix need daily?
+How much mental stimulation does a Belgian Malinois mix need daily?

 Why does my dog become overprotective of family members?

-How do I teach my dog to be calm during neighborhood activities and events?
+How do I teach my dog to settle during neighborhood activities and events?

 Call Camp Lucky Board and Train Today!